Estimate Time4 min

 Smart changes in how you book and travel can make getting away more affordable.
 Read on for 9 tips on how to travel for less.

-1. Book flights 2 months in advance
+1. Book flights a month or more in advance

 Feed your brain.
 Fund your future.